-The company carries out activities with society, community, and the environment, by participating in the project to promote industrial factories for social responsibility and sustainable communities (CSR-DIW) for the year 2021 with the Department of Industrial Works, and passed the consideration by receiving a certificate and a plaque for the CSR-DIW Award for the year 2021 and in 2022, the company continues to practice social and community responsibility in cooperation with the government and community so that the surrounding communities are located to have a better quality of life as well as respecting participation in local traditions that various organizations have established in the vicinity It also provides a channel for receiving complaints if the community is affected in any way due to the Company's business operations.
+The company carries out activities with society, community, and the environment, by participating in the project to promote industrial factories for social responsibility and sustainable communities (CSR-DIW) for the year 2021with the better quality of life as well as respecting participation in local traditions that various organizations have established in the vicinity It also provides a channel for receiving complaints if the community is affected in any way due to the Company's business operations.
 In the past year, the Company has not received any complaints related to environmental impact from communities and neighboring companies.